-1948 was a terrific year for Westerns.
+1948 was a wonderful year for Westerns.
 Although Red River and Fort Apache (and The Treasure of the Sierra Madre if you think that’s a Western) towered over all, there were some very good smaller pictures such as Whispering Smith, The Paleface, 3 Godfathers and, in particular, Four Faces West and Yellow Sky.
 It’s a pretty impressive list.
-And Yellow Sky was perhaps the ‘best of the rest’.
+And Yellow Sky, directed by the great William W Wellman, was perhaps the ‘best of the rest’.

 We know that Gregory Peck was always fine in Westerns.
 In this he is one tough hombre, an outlaw leader, who gradually moves towards decency and honor.
 He starts unshaven and hard as nails, but once he has bathed and put on his The Bravados shirt (he has fallen for Anne Baxter, you see) he becomes a goody.
 He is in fact the classic good badman brought to decency by the maid.
 William S Hart did virtually nothing else.

 In his gang are smooth Dude (Richard Widmark), unscrupulous frock-coated gambler with only one lung who always throws a 7 with his dice; young Bull Run (Robert Arthur) – there has to be a kid; Lengthy (the excellent John Russell), Clint-like in appearance and seriously nasty; Harry Morgan as Half Pint, who can’t help being cheery, even as a badman; and Walrus (Charles Kemper) providing the fat-man/slightly-comic relief.
 James Barton plays Anne Baxter’s grandpa so that we can have an old timer and thus there is the full deck.
 Peck acts the pants off all of them, though.